-- There are three types of public power utilities: municipal systems, which are governed by the cities they serve; cooperatives, which are private, non-profit corporations governed by their members; and PUDs, special districts formed by a vote of the people they serve.
+- There are three types of public power utilities: municipal systems, which are governed by the cities they serve; private cooperatives, non-profit corporations governed by their members; and PUDs, special districts formed by a vote of the people they serve.

 - In Oregon, PUDs are governed by a five-member Board of Directors that is elected by the voters in the PUD’s service area.
-The Board of Directors set rates based upon the cost of providing service.
-The PUD’s power supply is generally provided by BPA at rates that are less than any of Oregon’s private utility rates.
+The Board of Directors sets rates based on the cost of providing service.
+BPA generally provides the PUD’s power supply at rates that are less than any of Oregon’s private utility rates.
 The PUD passes these lower rates on to customers.
 The Board is also responsible for hiring professional managers and staff to operate the utility.